 Bacterial Culture and Sensitivity Testing

-Bacterial culture and sensitivity testing are the key aspects of the septic arthritis diagnosis and treatment.
+Bacterial culture and sensitivity testing are the key aspects of septic arthritis diagnosis and treatment.

 As diagnostic examination procedures, the bacterial culture and sensitivity testing will help the veterinarian confirm the presence of infectious bacteria and determine the exact bacteria type.
 Knowing the exact bacteria type responsible for the joint infection is vital for determining the right antibiotics.

-Bacterial culture and sensitivity testing should be performed in every dog whose clinical signs and symptoms include lameness, joint pain, and fever.
+Bacterial culture and sensitivity testing should be performed on every dog whose clinical signs and symptoms include lameness, joint pain, and fever.